CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

        and put the simple message in presenter into the constant file.
 Then our code will follow the MVVM pattern.
     4. Add new features to follow the 7 principles: Auto Harvest, buy multiple items in one click.
 We found that our UI could be more easy for users to operate, these features can help to reduce the physical effort.
+    5. Add fertilizer: Added a new feature for our game.

 ---